graphsense/graphsense-lib/README.md

 > graphsense-cli delta-update --help
 Usage: graphsense-cli delta-update [OPTIONS] COMMAND [ARGS]...

-  Updating the transformed keyspace for the raw keyspace.
+  Updating the transformed keyspace from the raw keyspace.

 Options:
   --help  Show this message and exit.

 Commands:
-  status    Shows the status of the delta updater. update    Updates transformed from raw, if possible. validate  Validates the current delta update status and its history.
+  patch-exchange-rates  Rewrites the transformed exchange rate at a... status                Shows the status of the delta updater. update                Updates transformed from raw, if possible. validate              Validates the current delta update status and its...
 ```

 ### Exchange Rates